i-am-shodan/USBArmyKnife/README.md

 <a href="https://www.buymeacoffee.com/therealshodan" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-> ## 🚀 USB Army Knife v2 is brewing — and it's a beast
+> ## 🚀 USB Army Knife v2 is steeping — and its going to be a beast
 >
 > After two years of active development on v1, v2 is planned to turn the USB Army Knife into a full **red-team platform in your pocket**.
-A big announcement is coming this summer but I wanted to tease:
+A big announcement is coming this autumn but I still wanted to tease:
 >
 > - **Brand-new web UI** — smaller, faster, sleeker & multilingual, with a **built-in VNC viewer** to watch and drive the target straight from your browser.
 This won't be tied to any web tools like today so anyone can change it.
 > - **New UAK Scripting engine** — DuckyScript v3-compatible, but goes way beyond what DuckyScript 3 can do with full string and return code support.
 This makes writing neater and more robust payloads much easier.